maxwellacioli/ProjetoRedes1/README.md

 # Protocol Commands

-The SNMP doesn’t have a lot of commands.
-These commands must indicate the name (which is unique for each object) of the object.
+The SNMP does not have a lot of commands.
+The commands must indicate the an unique name for each object.

 1. GET - Sent by the manager to a managed device.
 It aims to retrieve one or more values from the managed device.
 2. GETNEXT - Retrieves the value of the next OID in the MIB tree.
 3. GETBULK - Used to retrieve voluminous data form large MIB table.
-4. SET - Modify or assign the value of the managed device.
+4. SET - Modifies or assigns the value of the managed device.
 5. INFORM - This command is similar to the TRAP command.
 It includes confirmation from the SNMP manager on receiving the message.
 6. TRAP - This command is initialized by the Agent, unlike the GET’s and SET’s.
 It announces the occurrence of an event in the managed device to the manager.
 7. RESPONSE - It is the command used to carry back the value(s) or signal of actions directed by the SNMP Manager.

 # Standard Procedures

-SNMP works as a simple operating model, called model "fetch-store" or "read-write model."
-Uses UDP protocol (port 161) to send and receiving requests, manager receives TRAPS in port 162(UDP).
+SNMP works as a simple operating model, called "fetch-store model" or "read-write model".
+It uses UDP protocol (port 161) to send and receive requests.
+Manager receives TRAPS in port 162 via UDP.
 Messages Format:
 Resquest: snmpget -v2c -c public 192.168.254.1 sysUpTimeInstance
 Response: DISMAIN-EVENT-MIB::sysUpTimeInstance = Timesticks: (355815) 0:59:18.15